These healthy lemon tarts are one of my husband's favorite desserts. He's crazy about lemon desserts!

-Tart shells - Make them up to 1 week earlier, keep them in an air-tight container in the fridge.
+Tart shells - Make them up to 1 week earlier, and keep them in an air-tight container in the fridge.
 Or make them as far as 3 months, but keep them frozen.

-Lemon curd - Make it up to 2 weeks earlier, keep it in an air-tight jar in the fridge.
+Lemon curd - Make it up to 2 weeks earlier, and keep it in an air-tight jar in the fridge.

 When Should I Fill The Tart Shells?

 I would recommend you fill them right before serving, for fresher looks.